 Chang turned the offer down.
-In fact, when the Chinese giant first began touring, he seems to have been accompanied by a Chinese wife, Kin Foo, though it’s also possible their relationship was crafted for the show.
+In fact, when the Chinese Giant first began touring, he seemed to have been accompanied by a Chinese wife, Kin Foo, though it’s possible their relationship was crafted for the show.
 Kin Foo disappears from the records around 1871, when Chang met and married Liverpool-born Catherine Santley in Australia.
 They went on to have two children, one born in Shanghai and the other in Paris.

 In 1890, Chang retired and moved to Bournemouth with his family.
-The now world-famous performer was suffering from what was probably tuberculosis, and Bournemouth, with its sea air and pine-filled walkways, was a popular Victorian health spa at the time.
+The now world-famous performer was suffering from what was probably tuberculosis, and Bournemouth, with its sea air and pine-filled walkways, was a popular health spa in Victorian times.
 Chang and his wife opened up a shop selling tea and Chinese curios in their home.

 The house where Chang lived is now a hotel.
 Though the reputed 10-foot walls are gone, the raised windows and ceilings and the extended doorways remain.
 An old newspaper cutting and a photo on display in the dining room also serve as reminders of the outstanding entertainer who once lived here.

-Although Chang rarely returned to China and none of his relatives attended his funeral, one can now visit what was apparently Chang’s family home in Wuyuan.
-A version of Chang’s story was also recorded in the Night Rain and Autumn Lights Anthology (《夜雨秋灯录》), a collection of tales published in 1877, which depicts foreigners taking advantage of poor Chinese, whisking them away to put on exhibit in their own countries.
-Whether Chang’s own story was one of pure exploitation is difficult to judge, but he at least earned enough money to retire from performing and buy property before 50.
+Although Chang rarely returned to China after he gained fame, and none of his relatives attended his funeral, one can now visit what was apparently Chang’s family home in Wuyuan.
+A version of Chang’s story was also recorded in the Night Rain and Autumn Lights Anthology (《夜雨秋灯录》), a collection of tales published in 1877.
+These tales depicted foreigners taking advantage of poor Chinese, whisking them away to put on exhibit in their own countries.
+Whether Chang’s own story was one of pure exploitation is difficult to judge, but he at least earned enough money to retire from performing and buy property before the age of 50.

-Much remains unknown about Chang’s life and what became of his children.
+Much remains unknown about Chang’s life and what became of his descendants.
 At some point along the way, he became a Christian, and a naturalized British citizen.
-He also befriended William James Day, a famous photographer of the time.
+He also befriended William James Day, a famous photographer.
 He almost certainly met the Prince of Wales, the Duke of Cambridge, and other royals and nobility, and perhaps also met Queen Victoria, Prime Minister William Gladstone, the Sultan of Turkey, Emperor William of Germany, the King of Thailand, the Emperor of Austria, and at least one Emperor of China.

-Many more apocryphal stories abound, such as that he traveled round Bournemouth in a rickshaw, and that he once rode in a horse-drawn carriage that collapsed under his 26-stone frame.
+Many more apocryphal stories about Chang abound, such as that he traveled round Bournemouth in a rickshaw, and that he once rode in a horse-drawn carriage that collapsed under his 26-stone frame.